A unified approach to inverse robust optimization problems: Conclusion

 \section{Conclusion}

-Given a parametrized optimization problem, a corresponding nominal scenario and a budget, one can ask for a solution that is almost optimal in comparison to the objective function value of the nominal optimization problem, i.e. a deviation by at most the budget, while being feasible for as many scenarios as possible.
+Given a parameterized optimization problem, a corresponding nominal scenario, and a budget, one can ask for a solution that is close to optimal with respect to the objective function value of the nominal optimization problem, while being feasible for as many scenarios as possible.

-In this paper we described a modelling framework to compute a best coverage~$W$ of a given uncertainty set~$\uncset$.
-In Section~\ref{sec: model} we introduced the inverse robust optimization problem $\inverseRobustProblem$ as well as some possible extensions and modeling choices.
-Concerning the numerical tractability of IROPs, we discussed a solution approach using generalized semi-infinite optimization problems in Section~\ref{sec: solvability}.
-After comparing the inverse robust framework to the stability radius, the resiliency and the radius of robust feasibility in Section~\ref{sec: concept comparison}, we solved and discussed the solution of an IROP of a bi-criteria optimization problem with non-linear probabilistic uncertainty in Section~\ref{sec: example}.
+In this article, we introduced an optimization problem to compute the best coverage of a given uncertainty set.
+In Section~\ref{sec: model} we introduced the inverse robust optimization problem (IROP) and some structural properties of its solution.
+In Section~\ref{sec: cover space choice} we discussed different cover spaces that satisfy the assumptions needed for the given structural results of Section~\ref{sec: model}.
+After comparing IROP with the stability radius, the resilience radius, and the radius of robust feasibility in Section~\ref{sec: concept comparison}, we provided examples in Section~\ref{sec: examples} that demonstrate the flexibility of the concept of inverse robustness.

-Future research is directed to solution methods for IROP variants, properties of the solution sets as well as applications of the inverse robust framework to general problem settings.